-Like most other courses provided by Upswing, Advanced Cash Game Strategy by Kanu7 also contains a Play & Explain section.
+Like most other courses provided by Upswing, Kanu7’s course also contains a Play & Explain section.
 As always, this is a segment where you’ll find actual hands broken down to the smallest details and analyzed with the view on strategies and adjustments discussed throughout the course.

-You’ll find eight videos, all containing Kanu7’s 500NL Zoom sessions.
+You’ll find eight videos in this section of the course, all containing Kanu7’s 500NL Zoom sessions.
 These videos aren’t just a great resource to really round up your newly acquired knowledge but are actually quite interesting to watch on their own.
 Seeing how Millar actually thinks about hands in real time and how he goes about his decision making process is definitely worth your study time.

 Summary: Is Advanced Cash Game Strategy Worth the Money?